The Queen Marks What Would Have Been Prince Philip's 100th Birthday

 The Queen marked what would have been Prince Philip's centennial birthday with the planting of a rose in the Windsor Castle gardens.

-windsor, england june 09 no sales queen elizabeth ii receives a duke of edinburgh rose, given to her by keith weed, president of the royal horticultural society, at windsor castle on june 9, 2021 in windsor, england a royalty from the sale of each rose will go to the duke of edinburghs award living legacy fund which will give more young people the opportunity to take part in the duke of edinburgh award photo by steve parsons wpa poolgetty images
+britains queen elizabeth ii c watches as a duke of edinburgh rose, given to her by president of the royal horticultural society, keith weed r, and named in memory of her late husband prince philip, the duke of edinburgh, is planted in a flower bed at windsor castle in windsor, west of london, on june 2, 2021 the newly bred deep pink commemorative rose from harkness roses has officially been named in memory of the duke of edinburgh a royalty from the sale of each rose will go to the duke of edinburghs award living legacy fund which will give more young people the opportunity to take part in the duke of edinburgh award photo by steve parsons pool afp photo by steve parsonspoolafp via getty images

 (Image credit: STEVE PARSONS)